dekoza/mtgpl/comprules.rst

     To take a "mulligan" is to reject a prospective opening hand and draw a new one (usually with one fewer card).
 See rule :ref:`103.4 <mtgcr-103-4>`

 Multicolored
     An object with two or more colors is multicolored.
 Multicolored is not a color.
-See rule :ref:`105 <mtgcr-105>`, "Colors," and rule 202, "Mana Cost and Color."
+See rule :ref:`105 <mtgcr-105>`, "Colors," and rule :ref:`202 <mtgcr-202>`, "Mana Cost and Color."

 Multikicker
     Multikicker is a variant of the kicker keyword ability.
 It represents an optional additional cost that may be paid any number of times.
 See rule :ref:`702.32 <mtgcr-702-32>`, "Kicker."
-See also Kicker.
+See also :term:`Kicker`.

 Multiplayer Game
     A game that begins with more than two players.
 See section 8, :ref:`Multiplayer Rules <mtgcr-sec-multiplayer-rules>`.